fnan/FeatureBudgetedRandomForest/README.md

 Optional arguments are:
 -m: number of classes(labels).
--t: number of trees for random forest.
+-t: number of trees for random forest. (must be multiples of number of threads used)
 -p: number of processors/threads to use.
 -i: impurity function: threashold-Pairs(0,default), entropy(1), powers(2).
 -a: alpha, threashold for impurity function (default: 0).
 -o: set to 0 if oob samples are NOT used (default); set to 1 if oob samples are used ; set to 2 if oob samples AND validation samples are used for determining node label for test points.
 -c: cost vector input file name, one feature cost per row.
 Assume uniform feature cost if cost input file not supplied.
 -R: run ranking (default classification).
+-k: number of randomly selected features to build each tree (default -1: use all features).
+Added for Pruning:
+-u: error-feature cost trade off parameter.
+0.0 if no pruning; >0.0 to perform pruning.
+Larger value leads to heavier pruning.
+-b: learning rate base parameter for dual ascend step in pruning; larger value leads to larger step size. default: 500.
+-g: costgroup file, optional.

 data_input_file format:
 Classification - each line represent an example, label comes in the first column, followed by featureID:featureValue with white spaces in between.